logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

 > _The Metrics account trial will be available for **2 weeks**.
 Afterward, you'll need to **purchase a Metrics plan** to continue using your Service Performance Monitoring dashboard._

 If you have an active Metrics plan, the Service Performance Monitoring dashboard will try to allocate data from your existing plan.
-It requires a **minimum of 1,000 available UTS** in your Metrics plan to run and will try and allocate **up to 5,000 UTS**.
+To run, you need between **1,000-5,000 UTS** in your Metric plan **that are not assigned to any account**.

 Once setup is complete, you can change and re-adjust your data allocation by navigating to the **[Manage accounts](https://app.logz.io/#/dashboard/settings/manage-accounts)** page.